 - United Nations Expert Group Meeting on "Fertility, changing population trends and development: challenges and opportunities for the future" - 21-22 October 2013, New york

 - Expert Panel on Fertility, Reproductive Health and Development - December 2010, New York

-- Expert Group Meeting on Health, Mortality and Development - November 2009, New York
+- Expert Group Meeting on Recent and Future Trends in Fertility - November 2009, New York